hypercerts-org/hypercerts/docs/docs/developer/minting.md

 # Minting

+## Token design

+Hypercerts are semi-fungible tokens.
+Thus, each hypercert is represented on-chain by a group of fraction tokens, each representing a fraction of ownership over the hypercert.
+If you want to split your fraction token, or merge multiple tokens into one, check out the section on [splitting and merging](./split-merge.md).

 ## Minting your first hypercert

 To mint a hypercert you need to provide the `metadata`, total amount of `units` and the preferred `TransferRestrictions`.